There are many more than 10 reasons why people enter into a Trust Deed.

 Below are ten of the most common reasons and what it would mean for someone in those circumstances.

-- One Affordable Monthly Payment
+1. One Affordable Monthly Payment

 You may find yourself unable to clear your overdraft each month and/or be incurring constant bank charges or you may feel you simply have too much debt to cope with.

-For example: if your debt was £15 300 and your agreed monthly contribution was £150 over 48 months, you would pay back a total of £7 200 and the remaining £8 100 of your debt would be written off.*
+For example: if your debt was £15,300 and your agreed monthly contribution was £150 over 48 months, you would pay back a total of £7,200 and the remaining £8,100 of your debt would be written off.*

-- Protects your Home
+3. Protects your Home

 Before the trust deed is agreed, we will arrange a form 1B, which values your house at the start of the Trust Deed and ensures your property is eligible for protection.

-- Get out of Debt Quickly
+4. Get Out Of Debt Quickly

-Other debt solutions last longer lengths of time, such a Debt Arrangement Scheme (DAS), which lasts 10 years or a Debt Management Plan which can last an unlimited amount of time until your debts are paid.
+Other debt solutions last longer lengths of time, such the Debt Arrangement Scheme (DAS), which lasts up to 10 years or a Debt Management Plan which can last an unlimited amount of time until your debts are paid.

-- Stop Creditors Chasing you for Payments
+5. Stop Creditors Chasing you for Payments

 Once your Trust Deed has been protected your creditors will be prohibited from contacting you, using any method of communication, to try to obtain payments towards your debts.